tobias-fyi/DS-Unit-3-Sprint-1-Software-Engineering/sprint_challenge/Tobias-Unit3_Sprint1_Challenge.md

 ## Part 1 - Keeping it Classy

 As an employee of Acme Corporation, you're always looking for ways to better organize the vast quantities and variety of goods your company manages and sells.

-Everything Acme sells is considered a Product, and must have the following fields (variables that live "inside" the class):
+Everything Acme sells is considered a `Product`, and must have the following fields (variables that live "inside" the class):

 - `name` (string with no default)
 - `price` (integer with default value 10)